Building for the Future

 Planning permission has been granted for to build a new, modern Church Centre to serve the needs of current and future generations of worshippers and the local community.
 Plans and artists impressions can be viewed here

 Construction will start only when we have secured sourcing for the current estimated cost of £3.5 million.
 To date a staggering £2.34 million has been raised.
-We are aiming to start work in 2017 which would allow completion of the project in mid 2018 but we still need your help to support the project.
+We are aiming to start work in 2018 but we still need your help to support the project.

 Donations towards the project are vital so please give generously.